Singular open book structures from real mappings: Milnor's method and open book structures

 \subsection{Revisiting Milnor's method}

 In case of mapping germs $\psi :(\bR^m , 0) \to (\bR^p, 0)$, in Milnor's proof \cite[p.
 97-99, Theorem 11.2]{Mi} of the existence of a locally trivial fibration (\ref{eq:milnormapping1}) one may distinguish two key parts, already pointed out in \cite[\S 5]{dST0}.
-We explain them below in order to show how they apply to the more general situation displayed in Theorem \ref{t:milnor}.
+We shortly review them below in order to show how they apply to the more general situation displayed in Theorem \ref{t:milnor}.